nerf-course/nerf-course.github.io/index.md

 In order to learn surfaces at scale which would generalize better, DeepLS suggests fusing voxels and DeepSDF.
 DeepLS grids the space and for each voxel learns a local shape code.
 All the local voxels share the autodecoder network.
 Therefore, the network requires to learn a less complex embedding prior and would generalize better to multi object scenes.
 One caveat of breaking the scene into voxels is how to merge them without getting border effects.
-DeepLS argues that each code should be able to reconstruct surface from the neighbouring voxels as well.
+DeepLS argues that each code should be able to reconstruct surface from the neighbouring voxels as well, in other words the codes should be locally consistent.
 Compared to DeepSDF, DeepLS has both impressive quantitative and qualitative results.
 It is able to reconstruct surfaces that are narrow (higher frequencies) much better.
 Also, the training time is orders of magnitude faster than DeepSDF.

 ### [NGLOD](https://nv-tlabs.github.io/nglod/) @ CVPR 2021 – [arXiv](https://arxiv.org/abs/2101.10994)